-Number fact fluency is important to develop in the early grades.
+Number fact fluency is important to develop in first and second grade.
 Without automatic recall it’s hard to move on to more complex skills.

 When a child can perform mathematical computations quickly and accurately they see themselves as being ‘good at math’.
 When a child uses less effective strategies to reach the answer or doesn’t reach the answer at all, they start to give up on math.

 We’ve all heard that groan from some students when it’s time to start math work.
 You can bet it’s not coming from the children who know how to apply the strategies!